 By default, Perforce automatically determines if a file is of type text or binary based on an analysis of the first 1024 bytes of a file.
 If the high bit is clear in each of the first 1024 bytes, Perforce assumes it to be text; otherwise, it is assumed to be binary.

 Although this default behavior can be overridden by the use of the -t filetype flag, it's easy for users to overlook this, particularly in cases where files' types are usually (but not always) detected correctly.
+Certain file formats, such as RTF (Rich Text Format) and Adobe PDF (Portable Document Format), can start with a series of comment fields and/or other textual data.
+If these comments are sufficiently long, such files may be erroneously detected by Perforce as being of type text.

 The p4 typemap command solves this problem by allowing system administrators to set up a table that links Perforce file types with file name specifications.
-If an entry in the typemap table matches an entry in the table, it overrides the file type that would otherwise be assigned by the Perforce client.
+If an entry in the typemap table matches an entry in the table, it overrides the file type that would otherwise be assigned by the Perforce client program.